invpe/MCFugazi/Plugins/PVP/README.md

 - Only players with `/pvp` enabled can fight each other
 - The winner of the fight takes one heart from the looser
-- There is a scoreboard
+- There is a scoreboard where rank = `frags - deaths`
 - Works with paper minecraft